STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_pytorch/README.md

     ![MEMS Studio configuration loading](images/mems_studio_load_config.jpg)

-4. Once the upload is completed, go to the `Data Monitor` page and press the `▶` button in the top left corner to start reading the `ISPU Output` results from the ISPU program:
+4. Once the upload is completed, go to the `ISPU Monitor` page and press the `▶` button in the top left corner to start reading the `ISPU Output` results from the ISPU program:

     ![MEMS Studio data monitoring](images/mems_studio_outputs.jpg)

-Alternatively, the [ISPU test firmware](../../host_firmware/nucleo_ispu_test_header/nucleo-f401re) available in this repository can be used to automatically build a dedicated firmware for testing the model.
+Alternatively, the [ISPU test firmware](../../host_firmware/nucleo_ispu_test_header) available in this repository can be used to automatically build a dedicated firmware for testing the model.

 For detailed instructions on all the ways to build and flash the firmware, refer to its [README](../../host_firmware/nucleo_ispu_test_header/README.md).
 If the Arm GNU Toolchain is installed and added to the PATH, the firmware can be built as follows:
 ```powershell